SCALE-MS/scale-ms/docs/testing.rst

 * Do not try to use "editable" installs.
 * Explicitly *activate* the virtual environment before running a script that uses RP.

-`radical.pilot` will probably not find the data files or entry point scripts that it relies on unless you first "source" the `activate` script for a venv containing a regular `radical.pilot` installation.
+:py:mod:`radical.pilot` will probably not find the data files or entry point scripts that it relies on unless you first "source" the ``activate`` script for a venv containing a regular :py:mod:`radical.pilot` installation.
 Perform testing with the virtual environment active.
 Do not try to
-exercise the installation or virtual environment through other techniques, such as invoking a Python venv by explicitly calling the sym-linked `.../bin/python`.
+exercise the installation or virtual environment through other techniques, such as invoking a Python venv by explicitly calling the sym-linked :file:`.../bin/python`.

 pytest
 ------